Skip to main content

 To paraphrase Origin Acoustic's Marc Fisher, who demonstrated the components to Crutchfield Advisors: "It doesn't matter how fantastic it sounds if you can't figure out how to use it."

-I've had the pleasure of testing out all the current WiiM models and can attest to the app's powerful user friendliness.
+I also own a WiiM Amp Pro and a pair of Ultra streamers.
+I've enjoyed using these pretty much daily for about a year now and can attest to the app's powerful user friendliness.
 Setup took minutes, even when units needed an automatically initiated software update.
 And WiiM's online support is impressive, although I didn't need it.

 The app also has attractive features like easy grouping, 10-band EQ, room correction, and smooth Amazon Alexa voice-control capability.